Azure/azure-iot-sdk-csharp/readme.md

    - [Simple .NET Micro Framework 4.3 sample](device/samples/NetMFDeviceClientHttpSample_43): Shows how to connect to IoT Hub and send and receive raw messages from a device running .NET Micro Framework 4.3.
    - [Simple .NET Micro Framework 4.4 sample](device/samples/NetMFDeviceClientHttpSample_44): Shows how to connect to IoT Hub and send and receive raw messages from a device running .NET Micro Framework 4.4. -->

-## Porting the Azure IoT device client SDK for .NET to new platforms
-MISSING, do we need this section?

 ## Contribution, feedback and issues

 If you encounter any bugs, have suggestions for new features or if you would like to become an active contributor to this project please follow the instructions provided in the [contribution guidelines](.github/CONTRIBUTING.md).